Lead Stories: Reception

-In 2019, Vox said that Lead Stories, and other Facebook fact-chekers, had a reputation of "nonpartisanship and accuracy".
+In 2019, Vox said that Lead Stories, and other Facebook fact-checkers, had a reputation of "nonpartisanship and accuracy".
 HuffPost said in 2020 the website was "making the rounds on the internet".
-MBFC described Lead Stories as a reliable and unbiased source, Fox News described it as one of Facebook's "prominent fact checkers".
+MBFC described Lead Stories as a reliable and unbiased source.
+Fox News described it as one of Facebook's "prominent fact checkers".
 Conservative website NewsBusters criticized the website, alleging it fact-checks right-wingers four times more than left-wingers.

 In February 2022, Joshua Peters of the Carolina Journal said Lead Stories has "selection bias" because it reportedly fact-checks right-leaning political content three times more than left-leaning.
 He also said that one of its fact-checks, which debunked Fox News story, was misleading and violated IFCN's guidelines.
-In May 2024 report, Capital Research Center (CRC) described Lead Stories as "practically a CNN-offshot", saying half of its staff is affiliated with the channel.
+In May 2024 report, Capital Research Center (CRC) described Lead Stories as "practically a CNN-offshoot", saying half of its staff is affiliated with the channel.
 Citing Federal Election Commission data, CRC also noted that about a quarter of its employees donated to Democratic politicians, with Perry Sanders donating $3,700 to Hillary Clinton in 2016.